JacquesCarette/CAS706-F2024/README.md

 You will find
 - in `handout`, the files used for CAS 706
 - in `filled`, what we ended up doing during lectures
-- in `CAS706/Exercises`, the assignments.
+- in `Exercises`, the assignments.

 More material will get posted here as it arises.
 Such as what was covered in the lectures, the extra material used, the assignments, etc.